KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/customizing-cnrs.hbs.md

 # Customizing Cloud Native Runtimes

-This topic tells you how to customize your Cloud Native Runtimes installation.
+This topic tells you how to customize your Cloud Native Runtimes (CNRs) installation.

 ## <a id='overview'></a> Overview